willigeiger2/willi-geigadora/src/pages/content/bio.md

 Coffee shops on every corner bustling with tech entrepreneurs and their Macbooks.

-When _Heirloom_ was acquired, I went full on Silicon Valley big tech.
-I helped get YouTube running on hundreds of millions of smart TVs and set-top boxes.
+When _Heirloom_ was acquired, I surrendered to Silicon Valley big tech.
+I helped get YouTube running on hundreds of millions of smart TVs, games consoles and set-top boxes.
 I led the team that developed the camera, editing and effects for YouTube Shorts.
 I spent some time at Netflix helping build a virtual animation studio in the cloud.

 Now I lead engineering for Cloudflare's Media Platform: Images, Stream, Realtime and Cloudflare TV.
-We run media services at large scale, built on Cloudflare's Developer Platform and edge network (over 300 points of presence around the world).
+We run global media services at large scale, built on Cloudflare's Developer Platform and edge network (over 300 points of presence around the world).
-And if you don't know about Cloudflare's Developer Platform powered by Workers, check it out -- it is amazing technology.
-Everything on this site is built with Cloudflare Workers (and Astro!).
+Everything on this site is built and deployed with Cloudflare and Astro.

-When I'm not working, I enjoy spending time with family and being in nature.
+When I’m not working, I enjoy spending time with family and being in nature.
-I'm a keen amateur photographer -- I'll get some photos on this site soon!
+I like sketching and taking photographs -- there’s some images on the site.